The best true crime podcasts

 Forensic investigators, true-crime reporters, victims and occasionally even perpetrators contribute to this podcast, which covers all sorts of criminal cases and the criminal justice system's responses to them.
 The stories, narrated by host Mike Boudet, range from tales of mobsters and heists to court case reports and bizarre mass murders, all true and all fascinating.
 Sword and Scale aims to go beyond the news clips and sensationalist headlines to give listeners the whole story and deeper insight into criminal cases.

 The perfect podcast for anyone who is fascinated by true crime stories but would rather skip the gory details.
 In this weekly podcast, hosts Aaron & Justin discuss theories and share their opinions on unsolved murders, controversies, mysteries, conspiracies and true crime.
-In 2012, Justin was a juror on a first-degree murder trial, which sparked numerous conversations with his friend Aaron, which in turn inspired the Generation Why
+In 2012, Justin was a juror on a first-degree murder trial, which sparked numerous conversations with his friend Aaron, inspiring the Generation Why podcast.